WalletWasabi/WalletWasabi/WalletWasabi.Daemon/README.md

 ## Configuration

-All configuration options available via `Config.json` file are also available as command line switches and environment variables:
+All configuration options available via `Config.json` file are also available as command line arguments and environment variables:

 ### Command Line and Environment variables

 * Command line switches have the form `--switch_name=value` where _switch_name_ is the same name that is used in the config file (case insensitive).
-* Environment variables have the form `WASABI-SWITCHNAME` where _switch_name_ is the same name that is used in the config file.
+* Environment variables have the form `WASABI-SWITCHNAME` where _SWITCHNAME_ is the same name that is used in the config file.

 A few examples: